Galgate

 Galgate /ˈɡɒlɡət/ is a village in the City of Lancaster, just south of Lancaster University, and about 3 mi south of Lancaster itself in the English county of Lancashire.

-Etymology
+Toponymy

 The name Galgate is from Galwaithegate, a road that continues north through Cumbria, meaning the road to Galloway.

 Geography

 The River Conder runs through the village.

 Transport

 The A6 Preston to Lancaster road runs north–south through the centre of the village, and junction 33 of the M6 is nearby.

 A major railway from Preston to Lancaster passes on a viaduct over the village.
 The village once had its own station (Galgate railway station) but it closed in 1939 and now the nearest station is Lancaster.

 The Lancaster Canal also runs through the village and has a marina for narrowboats.

 Industry

 Galgate once had a thriving silk industry and many of the installations still stand.
 One story told is that because the rhubarb grown locally was used for dyeing the silk, Galgate's community newsletter is named 'Rhubarb City News'.
 Rhubarb is a prolific plant in Galgate, but this idea that it was used to dye silk seems to have no evidence to support it.

 Galgate had a water powered corn mill, which was replaced by the 1792 stone three-storey wooden beamed mill of Thompson, Noble and Armstrong.
 It had a projecting stair tower and mill pond, with cast iron pillars inserted later.
 This mill is said to be the first mechanical silk mill constructed in England.
 The second three-storey mill was built in the early 1800s, made of stone with internal cast-iron pillars and a seven aisled roof.
 The third mill from 1851 is a five-storey brick built mill with corner pilasters and an internal beam engine house.